Seaman to Admiral (STA-21)

-Oregon State University is on the quarter system, so students should plan for approximately $2500 per term (not including fees).
 Calculators, pens, pencils and notebooks are not reimbursable.
 The NROTC unit does not cover the upfront cost of books, but you may be reimbursed if you submit your receipts.
-Also, a new requirement for the College of Engineering is that all incoming freshmen and transfer students must have a laptop with wireless capabilities.
+The College of Engineering requires all incoming freshmen and transfer students to have a laptop computer with wireless capabilities.
 Exact specifications for Engineering computer requirements can be found on their website.
 The STA-21 program will not reimburse for this purchase, so please plan accordingly.

 OCs are strongly encouraged to fill out FAFSA forms to apply for scholarships through OSU Financial Aid, and independent sources.
 Be sure to fill out the information accurately and account for ALL income and funds received from the Navy, including the $10,000 scholarship and BAH/BAS.
 Failure to supply this information during application for need-based financial aid is considered fraudulent.

 At Oregon State University active-duty sailors are fully integrated within the Battalion.
 They participate in weekly physical training, battalion drill and labs, as well as holding positions within the battalion chain of command.
 Various billets are assigned to OCs, and their midshipmen counterparts, in order for their professional development and leadership skills.

 Please email our Submarine Officer with any further questions you may have.